-5.7 In the case of cash flow hedges under HKAS 39, the portion of the profit or loss on the hedging instrument that is determined to be an effective hedge is recognised directly in equity through the statement of changes in equity.
+5.7 In the case of cash flow hedges under HKAS 39, the portion of the profit or loss on the hedging instrument that is determined to be an effective hedge is recognised in equity through other comprehensive income.
 Such profits and losses are unrealised and become realised only when the hedged transaction affects profit or loss (or HKAS 39 otherwise requires the gain or loss to be recycled through profit or loss).
 This is based on the principle (set out in 5.1 above) that it is necessary to have regard to the combined effect of both sides of the hedge accounting relationship to determine whether there is a realised profit or loss.
-To the extent that the profit or loss is recognised directly in equity (or, later on, added to the cost of a non-financial asset) in accordance with HKAS 39, it must arise in connection with a valid hedge accounting relationship.
-It would therefore be inappropriate to consider this profit or loss on the hedging instrument is recognised in profit or loss, that element should be assessed as to whether it is realised in accordance with normal principles (e.g. the "readily convertible to cash" test).
+To the extent that the profit or loss is recognised in equity (or, later on, added to the cost of a non-financial asset) in accordance with HKAS 39, it must arise in connection with a valid hedge accounting relationship.
+It would therefore be inappropriate to consider this profit or loss in isolation from the hedged item.
+To the extent that any ineffective element of the profit or loss on the hedging instrument is recognised in profit or loss, that element should be assessed as to whether it is realised in accordance with normal principles (e.g. the "readily convertible to cash" test).

 - 5.8 The hedging principle in 5.1 above applies irrespective of whether the profits or losses in question arise from changes in fair value of open contracts or from settled transactions.
-The amounts taken direct to equity may, for example, include profits or losses on short-term derivative contracts that form part of a rolling-hedge strategy but which have matured.
+The amounts taken to equity may, for example, include profits or losses on short-term derivative contracts that form part of a rolling-hedge strategy but which have matured.
 Such profits and losses should be treated as unrealised provided that HKAS 39 requires them still to be deferred in equity as part of a cash flow hedge accounting relationship. - 5.9 Accounting for a cash flow hedge in accordance with HKAS 39 will affect net assets although the profit or loss is regarded as unrealised.
-Where the cumulative net amount on the cash flow hedge component of equity (cash flow hedge reserve) is an overall unrealised loss, this may additionally restrict the ability of a listed company to make distributions because of the application of section 79C (see 6.24 et seq).
+Where the cumulative net amount on the cash flow hedge component of equity (cash flow hedge reserve) is an overall unrealised loss, this may additionally restrict the ability of a listed company to make distributions because of the application of section 79C (see 6.24 et seg).